Shamrock Pretzels are a great, festive St. Patrick’s Day treat. And they’re only 2 Ingredients: pretzels and candy melts.

 When I make holiday treats, I want them to be festive.
 Like sorry not sorry, but I’m a little extra sometimes.
 But isn’t that the fun of holidays?
 They give you an excuse to have fun, to make cute treats like these Shamrock Pretzels.

 I love how they came out.
-They’re so cute and perfect for St. Patrick’s Day.
+They’re so cute and the perfect treats for your St. Patrick’s Day celebration.

 All you need are two ingredients and a little bit of patience.